-- 1. Reporting If there have been any incidents, threats, or changes in the CRS security status?
+- 1. Safety first.
+Staff personal safety always comes before project delivery and the organization's property. - 2.
+Avoid conflict.
+Never go into an area where you know or expect there to be active conflict. - 3.
+Remain neutral.
+Through the things you say and do, never seem to take sides with any organization, political party or military group. - 4.
+Protect data to protect lives.
+Protect personal and project data to ensure it can never be used against staff, grantees, or beneficiaries.
+Secure anything that contains data. - 5.
+Reporting (See something say something) If there have been any incidents, threats, or changes in the CRS security status?
 Is so, the staff must communicate to your supervisor within 15 minutes.
-This information must quickly reach the CR. - Communication Equipment Am I going to the field with the ability to communicate at all times?
+This information must quickly reach the CR. - 6.
+Communication Equipment Am I going to the field with the ability to communicate at all times?
 Does your cell phone have critical phone numbers programmed in it?
-All staff should keep the cellular phone switched "on" 24/7 in case we need to communicate critical safety and security information. - Staff Movements and Tracking Has your trip been approved?
+All staff should keep the cellular phone switched "on" 24/7 in case we need to communicate critical safety and security information. - 7.
+Staff Movements and Tracking Has your trip been approved?
 Do you know who to communicate your movements to (at departure and arrival)?
-If you do not know, do not travel.
-All staff must use the Staff Locator when travelling outside of Timor Leste. - 4.
+If you do not know, do not travel. - 8.
 Curfews Will your movement (between cities/towns) violate the curfew policy?
 You need to be travelling between sunrise (varies from 6:10-6:50) and sunset (varies from 18:30 -19:00)?
 If you have to drive to outside of curfew hours, did you contact the CR for approval to travel?
-If you're staying in a location beyond curfew is not safe, immediately contact CR. - 5.
-Road Safety Is the vehicle you are driving in a safe condition?
+If you're staying in a location beyond curfew is not safe, immediately contact CR. - 9.
+Arrive alive and Road Safety Driving safely is a top priority.
+Seatbelts will always be worn.
+Road safety rules will be followed.
+Is the vehicle you are driving in a safe condition?
 If not, do not continue.
 Is your vehicle operator driving in a safe manner?
-If not, let them know and discontinue the trip if driving does not immediately change. - 6.
-Medical Treatment Each staff is responsible to quickly seek medical attention when they are not feeling well.

-7. Acceptance - Our acceptance by the local government, communities, Church is critical to our security.
+If not, let them know and discontinue the trip if driving does not immediately change. - 10.
+Medical Treatment Each staff is responsible to quickly seek medical attention when they are not feeling well. - 11.
+Acceptance Our acceptance by the local government, communities, Church is critical to our security.
 Is there anything you have observed that may jeopardize our acceptance?
 If so, please report to your security focal point.
 CRS is a Humanitarian Organization that works on the basis of impartiality.
 We cannot take any action at work or outside of work that would appear otherwise.

 Personal security is an individual responsibility.
 It requires a dose of common sense, situational awareness, and following a few basic guidelines.
 Pay attention to the security briefing you receive upon arrival, as this will flesh out the details contained herein and provide a more comprehensive and timely appraisal of the security situation.
-If you have any questions, please do not hesitate to contact the Admin & Security Officer at any time, day or night.
+If you have any questions, please do not hesitate to contact the Security Focal Point at any time, day or night.